GC-Advising-Center/webpage/README.md

 # GitHub Pages Course Information Site

-This repo uses a multi-page layout with a top navigation bar, and the workshop archive is now driven by a Markdown source file.
+This repo uses a multi-page layout with a top navigation bar, and the frequently updated site data is driven by a Markdown source file.

 ## Main Pages